IndoorAtlas Developer Service Terms and Conditions

 4. Fees and Payment

-In the event your use of the Company Positioning Service exceeds 100 MAUs, you must pay a monthly fee, payable in arrears (the “Service Fee”), to the Company for the Company Positioning Service pursuant to the Fee Schedule accessible through the Customer Account.
+In the event (i) your use of the Company Positioning Service in a commercial setting or (ii) your use of the Company Position Service 10 MAUs, you must pay a monthly fee, payable in arrears (the “Service Fee”), to the Company for the Company Positioning Service pursuant to the Fee Schedule accessible through the Customer Account.
 The method and term of payment are also available to you by accessing the Customer Account Page.
 The Service Fee is exclusive of any deductions or withholding on account of any taxes, levies, fees or other charges.

 For credit card payments we use a third-party payment processor to bill you through a credit card linked to your Customer Account.
 The processing of payments will be subject to the terms, conditions and privacy policies of such a third party payment processor in addition to these Terms.